- Search The Registry

 *The birth of Elizabeth Carter Brooks is celebrated on this date in 1867.
 She was a Black educator, social activist, and architect.

-Brooks began teaching in the early 1890s at Howard's Orphan Home or Howard Colored Orphan Asylum in Brooklyn, which was founded and run by African Americans.
+Brooks began teaching in the early 1890s at Howard's Orphan Home or Howard Colored Orphan Asylum in Brooklyn, founded and run by African Americans.
 In 1895, she started working with the National Association of Colored Women's Clubs (NACWC).
 She became the secretary of the Convention in 1896 and vice-president from 1906 to 1908.
 She was president of NACWC from 1908 until 1912.
 Brooks also joined the National Association for the Advancement of Colored People (NAACP) shortly after it was founded and later created her own NAACP chapter in New Bedford.
 She would be honored as a president emeritus of the New Bedford NAACP in 1948.

 The Women's Loyal Union, which Brooks was involved with, continued to help support the home at the new location.
 Brooks became the first president of the home and the Women's Loyal Union and remained in these roles until 1930.
-The building itself is still standing in New Bedford and is two and a half stories tall, topped with a hip roof, six dormers, and a front facade with a flat-roofed portico.
-Brooks began teaching again, this time at the Taylor School in 1901 where she became the first Black teacher in New Bedford.
+The building is still standing in New Bedford and is two and a half stories tall, topped with a hip roof, six dormers, and a front facade with a flat-roofed portico.
+Brooks began teaching again, this time at the Taylor School in 1901, where she became the first Black teacher in New Bedford.
 In 1918, she was recruited by the War Council of the National Board of the YWCA to supervise and oversee the building of the Phillis Wheatley YWCA in Washington, D.C.

 In 1929, she retired from teaching.
 That same year, she married W. Sampson Brooks, who was the bishop of the African Methodist Episcopal denomination of the Bethel Church.
 She and her husband moved to San Antonio, where they lived together until her husband died in 1934.
 After that, she moved back to New Bedford.
 In 1939 she began her work on preserving Black heritage.
 Brooks felt that "monuments to 'race history' were an important part of the African American landscape and deserved to be preserved.
 She bought the home of William H. Carney and turned the home into a memorial.
 Elizabeth Brooks was "one of the few Black women of the era who could be considered both architect and patron."
 After she died in 1951, the city of New Bedford honored her by naming a school after her in 1957.